 - Remember the costs involved for your course.
 Acknowledge the financial costs associated with purchasing course texts, and choose texts that can be acquired in multiple ways (e.g., open-source, through the library, in multiple formats through the publisher) or allow students to use older editions to help ease the financial burden on economically strained students.
-See the Open Education Resources site and the most up-to-date information about publishers, access, and more on the Digital Course Materials ISU Book Store webpage.
+See the Open Education Resources site and the most up-to-date information about Digital Course Materials with the ISU Book Store website.

 - Exempting the score for the missed item in a student’s final grade (How to excuse a grade book item)